 7. Don’t Pay for Towing Upfront

 Some scammers claim they need money for towing fees before picking up your car.
-But in reality, a scrap car buyer can’t take any towing charges from you.
+But in reality, a scrap car buyer shouldn’t charge you for towing.

 How to Avoid Towing Scams: